 You could encounter violent crime in Malaysia.

 Foreigners have been assaulted and robbed after their drinks were 'spiked', including in reputable establishments.
 Foreigners have also been assaulted by taxi drivers, especially in downtown Kuala Lumpur.

 - Never accept food or drinks from strangers or leave drinks unattended.

 - If you aren't sure if a drink is safe, leave it.

 - Stick with people you trust at parties and in bars, nightclubs and taxis.

 - Don't hail taxis on the street, especially after dark.

 - Book taxis by phone, use a shopping centre taxi desk or the My Teksi App.

-- Confirm that there is a license (with photo) on the dashboard or seatback before entering a taxi.
-Make sure that the driver's appearance matches the photo.
+- Confirm there is a licence (with photo) on the dashboard or seatback before entering a taxi.
+Check the driver's appearance matches the photo.